tktracker/IntuneDocs/intune/protect/windows-update-for-business-configure.md

 ## Validation and reporting for Windows 10 updates

-For both Windows 10 update rings and Windows 10 feature updates, use [Intune compliance reports for updates](../windows-update-compliance-reports.md) to monitor update status.
+For both Windows 10 update rings and Windows 10 feature updates, use [Intune compliance reports for updates](../windows-update-compliance-reports.md) to monitor update status of devices.
 This solution uses [Update Compliance](https://docs.microsoft.com/windows/deployment/update/update-compliance-monitor) with your Azure subscription.

 ## Next steps